 Alternatively, you may wish to train to teach or embark on further study at postgraduate level.

 If you are a prospective UK or EU student who will be joining this conversion degree in academic year 2020/21, the tuition fee will be £9,250.

 Subject to eligibility, UK and EU students joining this conversion degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

-For comprehensive information about the financial support available to eligible UK and EU students joining this programme, together with details of how to apply for funding, please view our Money Matters 2020/21 guide at www.edgehill.ac.uk/conversionfinance2020.
+For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2020/21, together with details of how to apply for funding, please view our Money Matters 2020/21 guide at www.edgehill.ac.uk/conversionfinance2020.

 How to Apply

 There is an online application process for this programme.

 Visit www.edgehill.ac.uk/applydirect to access the relevant online application form and to find out more about the application process.

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.